kontan/masync/readme.md

     masync.run(masync.log(masync.toUpperCase("Hello!")));

-*Callback Hells will be expelled*.
 A framework of masync is based on [Monad](http://www.haskell.org/haskellwiki/All_About_Monads) and masync is inspired by IO Monad in Haskell.
 This framework is very simple, though, thus flexible and powerful.

 ## API Reference